wylich/webapp-snapcook/README.md

 5. Open the provided local URL in your browser

 ## Roadmap
-- Manual editing of detected ingredients
+- Manual editing of detected and missing ingredients
 - More accurate food recognition
 - Recipe database integration
 - Support for multiple fridge photos